Texas Golf Cart Insurance (2026)

 Do I need insurance for my golf cart in Texas?

 It depends on the vehicle type.
-Standard golf carts operated on public roads under state law (§ 551.403) are explicitly exempt from Texas financial responsibility requirements — no state-mandated insurance is needed.
-However, if your golf cart is titled and registered as an LSV (low-speed vehicle), you must carry 30/65/25 liability insurance like any motor vehicle.
-Some cities (Clear Lake Shores, Port Aransas, Seabrook, etc.) also require insurance by local ordinance even for standard golf carts.
-Insurance is always recommended regardless of legal requirements.
+Standard golf carts operated on public roads under state law (§ 551.403) are explicitly exempt from Texas financial responsibility requirements, so no statewide insurance mandate applies.
+However, if the vehicle is titled and registered as an LSV or NEV, it must carry 30/60/25 liability insurance like any motor vehicle.
+Some cities also require insurance by local ordinance for standard golf carts.

 How much does golf cart insurance cost in Texas?